-These fp15 and fp10 I find as better alternatives to the AN-E type of speakers, i.e. boxy sensitive speakers, a type which I am not a fan of, but some people love and place in smaller rooms in the corners.
-Not my taste.
-I have been advised to listen to the new Duo Mezzo X2 with SETs, so I will keep myself open till then, but the cost of those is much higher.
+These fp15 and fp10 I find as better alternatives to other boxy sensitive speakers, a type which I am not a fan of, but for people who cannot afford big horns, and who want to place in small rooms a speaker with SETs, this is a good alternative.

 I then went to Malvern to Malvern Audio Research where you can compares various SET amps using GU81, 300b, EL84/34, GM70 valves on the horns Universum.
 First up, we tried the old Lampi GM70 amps (different from the newer 211 from Lampi).
 The 40w GM70 is a nice amp in the midrange, but a bit too laid back on these speakers for me.
 The Tektron GM70 had a bit more life to it, and a midrange involvement, but don’t think I am a GM70 guy.
 The 80w Ming Da Cantabille-Dynast amp, while much more expensive at 35k, had a lot of bass, dynamics and life compared to those, and was involving in the mids too.
 As expected with more power.
 There is another Cantabille, apparently similar sounding but without the looks, that is at 15k (all prices in GBP).